 Best Gentle Makeup Remover for Rosacea

 Rosacea can be difficult to treat.
-You can usually keep it under control if you use the best skin care products for rosacea and your other skin concerns.
-It all begins with knowing your Baumann Skin Type®.
+You can usually keep it under control if you use the best skin care products for rosacea and your skin type.
+It all begins with knowing and shopping with your Baumann Skin Type®.
 Use your Baumann Skin Type to get educational advice that is right for YOU and read reviews from others with the same Baumann Skin Type,.
 You will get customized skin care routines for your skin type, and you can shop for products that match your Baumann Skin Type.